blacklightpy/vaultofknowledge/The History of Oppression of Jews.md

 The Jews were oppressed all throughout history, because of their faith.
-The Babylonians and the Romans attacked their lands, but they persevered in their identity.
-The Christians tossed them around throughout Europe.
+The Babylonians and the Romans attacked their lands, but they preserved their identity.
+The Christians tossed them around throughout Europe and deprived them of equal rights.
+The Muslims did not really attack the Jews for being different, but they still thought they were stupid, and the attacks were due to violation of peaceful treaties.

+> [!NOTE] Different Nations
+> US: A western stranger nation, who merely adopted Christianity from the Spaniards, but are more capitalist
+> Jews: A persecuted identity, who were forced to develop capitalism as the only means of survival

 - The Rise of Jewish Capitalism under Catholic Persecution
 - Edict of Expulsion 1290